Tamar

 • a loss of, or change to, your sense of smell or taste

-Get a test and stay at home.
+Please stay at home.
 If you are experiencing normal cough and cold / flu symptoms please don't come to class either, but stay home look after yourself and return once you feel better.
 We all need to look after ourselves and each other.

 The first part of the form to Single Whip with commentary, and a collection of updated details and notes.